 - Ease: Don’t be intimidated!
 This black and white cookie recipe is a lot easier than I originally thought.
 You’ll need a few special ingredients like corn syrup and sour cream, but the rest of the ingredients are probably already in your pantry.

 - Time: There’s only about 25 minutes of prep work, but you’ll need to let the icing set so the icings don’t run together.
 The great news is that this cookie dough doesn’t require any dough chilling.
-See all of our no cookie dough chilling recipes including our giant chocolate chip cookies.
+See all of our no cookie dough chilling recipes including our giant chocolate chip cookies, snickerdoodles, and shortbread cookies.

 Recipe Testing: What Works & What Doesn’t